Abhishekabh99/web-news/README.md

 project type -> frontend project with api calling (calling news api from the new york time)

-nodemodules is very space occupying folder it should not be added to git thats why

 any contributions are welcomed!